I'm in this one...

 I've posted details of some of these below

 Please email me, antthehat, on my hotmail.com address for postage rates: for seeds (other than big seeds, including perpetual spinach) only, this will usually amount to normal posting rates.
 Otherwise, large letter postage is required for Babington Leek bulbils, legumes and most roots.
-Some extra consideration would also be welcome!
+Some extra consideration would be great, but not essential.

-If you've anything interesting to offer, please say: some I wouldn't mind are:
+If you've anything interesting to offer, please say

 Found a Slime Mould - Fuligo septica?